Kentico/argallery-ios/README.md

 Implementation of an art gallery application for iOS written in Swift utilizing Kentico Cloud CMS for content management.

 With the ARKit development platform, the application supports Augmented Reality and is able to create a virtual gallery within real environment.
-Examples of how the app work can be seen [here](https://is.muni.cz/th/yabmm/videos.zip).
+Examples of working apps can be seen [here](https://is.muni.cz/th/yabmm/videos.zip).

 <p float="left">
   <img src="https://raw.githubusercontent.com/Kentico/argallery-ios/master/screenshots/inAction.PNG" width="250" height="500"/>